tunchasan/Blob-Runner3D-Clone/README.md

 # Blob-Runner3D-Clone

 This is a challenge to make Blob Runner 3D Clone in 3 days.
-I created a custom shader to make it look more jelly-like on the player's material.
+I created a custom shader with using uRaymarching to make it look more jelly-like on the player's material.

 #### 👉 Dynamic animation system that works depending on the broken parts in the body.
 #### 👉 Soft-cut system to broke player's body parts that is hitted.